liferay-search/liferay-docs/en/developer/frameworks/articles/web-experience-management/02-page-fragments/05-page-fragments-desktop-tools.markdown

 ## Importing and Exporting Fragments

-The Fragments Toolkit can connect to your currently running @product@ to import and export fragments.
-You can even have fragments that you create with the toolkit imported into @product@ automatically.
+The Fragments Toolkit can connect to your currently running @sharepoint@ to import and export fragments.
+You can even have fragments that you create with the toolkit imported into @sharepoint@ automatically.

 - To get collections and fragments from a running server, run `npm run export`.